Edmund Fisher (publisher): Career

 Michael Joseph, which Thomson had also acquired.

-He was "famous for his long, liquid lunches and dinners".
+Fisher was "famous for his long, liquid lunches and dinners".

 Personal life

 He married Elizabeth Berlin, the daughter of Irving Berlin, whom he met when he was working for Doubleday in New York.
 They had two daughters, and eventually divorced.
 He later married Anne-Louise Harder, and they had two sons.
 Fisher died in London from cancer on 1 March 1995.